Klairm/Linux-Gaming-Setup/README.md

 	- MangoHUD: A Vulkan and OpenGL overlay for monitoring FPS, temperatures, CPU/GPU loads and more. https://github.com/flightlessmango/MangoHud

+	- Feral GameMode: a daemon/lib combo for Linux that allows games to request a set of optimisations be temporarily applied to the host OS and/or a game process. https://github.com/FeralInteractive/gamemode

 More will be added in a future